radareorg/radare2-book/disassembling/esil.md

 ## Arguments Order for Non-associative Operations

-As discussed on IRC, current implementation works like this:
+As discussed on IRC, the current implementation works like this:

 ```
 a,b,-      b - a